 At Grow & Convert, our SaaS SEO strategy consists of the following:

-- Step 1: Do keyword research to identify high-intent keywords.
+- Step 1: Do keyword research to create a list of keywords with high buying intent.

 - Step 2: Create a dedicated blog post for each keyword that deeply satisfies search intent.